a-qxin/a-qxin/README.md

-### Welcome to my Github!
+### Hi!✌

-Hey ✌ I'm Brenda, product designer based in the SF Bay Area.
+I'm Brenda, product designer based in the SF Bay Area.

 Connect with me: